Working with a professional photo organizer is new to many people, so I’ve answered many common questions below.

 19. Are my photos safe during this process?

 Yes, they are safer with me than they are in your basement or attic.
 I follow industry best practices such as wearing inspection gloves when handling your physical photos and making daily backups of your digital files.
 I care for your photos as if they were my own.

 20. How do you protect my privacy?

 Your trust and privacy are important to me and essential to my business.
-Other than trusted scanning partners, that’s why I’m the only person who sees and handles your images.
+Other than the trusted partners I use for photo prints and albums, I’m the only person who sees and handles your images.